hpc/pavilion2/docs/results/evaluate.rst

             msg_len: 'len("{{message}}")'
             # This will become: 'len("Hiya")'
             # Which will evaluate to ``4``.
+            # WITHOUT QUOTES - it would be 'len(Hiya)', and the evaluation
+            # step would try to look up 'Hiya' as a variable.

             # You can actually include more complex expressions in both
             # the string expression and the evaluation, but this should be